plusjade/jekyll-bootstrap/_posts/api/2011-11-28-bootstrap-api.md

 layout : post
 title : Jekyll Bootstrap API
 categories : api
-tags : api
+tags : [jb, api]
+description: |
+  The Bootstrap API documents all method calls available to your blog when using the JB framework.
 ---

+## How it Works

-Jekyll-Bootstrap takes advantage of Jekyll's ability to "include" files within other files.
+The Bootstrap API takes advantage of Jekyll's ability to "include" files within other files.
 This allows us to package chunks of complex [Liquid](http://liquidmarkup.org/) code into reusable modules that can be called throughout your templates, pages, and posts.

 If you are familiar with ruby on rails this pattern is essentially the same as defining methods in a view helper module and invoking them in your views.

-## How it Works

 ### Define a new "method"

 Jekyll-Bootstrap uses includes to emulate a ruby method.